ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There's nothing worse for an employee than feeling like their manager doesn t communicate enough with them.
 In the absence of information, it's a natural instinct to assume the worst-case scenario; a lack of information can also be a prime source of anxiety and confusion.

 Overcommunication, by contrast, has very few consequences.
-The worst that can be said of overcommunication is that it can prove a distraction or become redundant, which are problems easily remedied with a bit of thoughtfulness as to the form of overcommunication. it's no surprise, then, that most startups invest heavily in building overcommunication into their culture, often including the phrase as a company core value.
+The worst that can be said of overcommunication is that it can prove a distraction or become redundant, which are problems easily remedied with a bit of thoughtfulness as to the form of overcommunication.
+It's no surprise, then, that most startups invest heavily in building overcommunication into their culture, often including the phrase as a company core value.

 #### EMAIL